FindArticles FindArticles

 SHARE

-My phone used to feel like a public noticeboard—pinned with robocalls, coupon blasts, and “urgent” delivery updates I never asked for.
-The fix that finally worked wasn’t an app or a new filter.
-It was a policy: my real number is for people, not companies.
-Everyone else gets a secondary line.
-It’s simple, it’s cheap, and it has changed how usable and peaceful my phone feels.
+My phone used to function as a public noticeboard — tack up a robocall next to a coupon blast next to an “urgent” delivery update I had never requested.
+The hack that did finally work was not an app or a new filter.
+It became a policy: the real number is for people, not for companies.
+The rest of you get a subheading.
+It’s easy, it’s cheap and it has transformed how usable and tranquil my phone feels.

 Table of Contents